They (the breed) is quite popular in films. You've seen

 and looked just the right size for my dinner.
 If I had a fresh fish, well,

-I'd want it too.
+I would want it too.
 Perhaps baked with a bit of broccoli on the side.

 good day.